glassbead0/hanabi-conventions/Reference.md

   * Alice clues 1's to Bob, which touches a 1 in slot 2 and a 1 in slot 4.
   * Bob **only** *Chop Moves* his slot 5 card.

-### Chop Moves & New Clues

-* See the *Chop Move* section above for an explanation on what a *Chop Move* is.
-* Once a card has been *Chop Moved* and is no longer in danger of being discarded, it is treated as an already-clued card with regards to new clues given to that hand.
-For example, in a 3-player game:
-  * All of the 1's have been played on the stacks.
-  * Bob has a completely unclued hand.
-  * Alice clues 1's to Bob, which touches a 1 in his slot 4.
-  * Bob *Chop Moves* his slot 5.
-  * Bob discards the 1.
-  * Bob's chop is now his slot 4.
-  * Cathy clues blue to Bob, which touches his slot 1 (the card he just drew) and his slot 5 (the card that was just *Chop Moved*).
-  * Bob knows that the focus of the clue is always on the brand-new card introduced, so this is **not** chop-focus, and the focus of the clue is on slot 1.
-  * Thus, Bob will play blue 2 from slot 1 on his next turn.

-### Chop Moves & Prompts

-* See the *Chop Move* section above for an explanation on what a *Chop Move* is.
-* *Chop Moves* interact with *Prompts* & *Finesses* in a potentially confusing way. *Chop Moved* cards should **not** be played into *Prompts*, even though they are imagined to have an "invisible" clue on them.
-For example:
-  * All the 1's are played on the stacks.
-  * Bob has no cards clued in his hand, but he is *Chop Moved* for a mystery card on his slot 5.
-  * Alice clues Cathy red, which touches a red 3.
-  * Bob knows that he is promised the red 2.
-If this is a *Finesse*, then he has the red 2 on his *Finesse Position* (slot 1).
-  * However, Bob is also *Chop Moved* for a card.
-Bob knows that *Chop Moved* cards have an "invisible" clue around them, and Bob also knows that *Prompts* are said to take precedence over *Finesses*.
-  * So should he play his slot 1 as a *Finesse* or his slot 5 as a *Prompt*?
-In this situation, Bob knows that *Prompts* do not apply to *Chop Moved* cards, so Bob should play his slot 1.

 ### The 5's Chop Move

 * See the *Chop Move* section above for an explanation on what a *Chop Move* is.